marwie/marwi.unity.mlagents.utils/README.md

 ## Limitations
+- Windows only so far, not tested on MacOS or Linux (feel free to though, I'm happy to fix/help make it work)
 - multi brain training is not tested yet
 - visual observations are not tested/auto update is not implemented
 - imitation learning is not supported yet